 It is critical for success to be good at handling objections in selling.
 The reason is that objections are guaranteed to come up throughout your sales cycle.
 Following are three objection handling options.

 The option to comply with the objection is always there to agree or give in to the objection.

-Importantly, you need to realize that at some point, complying with the prospect’s objection is the best way to go.
+Importantly, you need to realize that, at some point, complying with the prospect’s objection is the best way to go.
 At this point, we stand to cause damage to the level of rapport with the prospect by continuing to try to pursue other objection-handling options.
-You don’t want to use complying as your first objection response every time due to that will lead you to minimize your sales results.
+You don’t want to use complying as your first objection response every time because that will lead you to minimize your sales results.
 One approach to avoid that is by using two to three attempts to defuse or get around the objection before complying.

-In addition, another option when handling objections in selling is to overcome the objection to basically try to defuse or resolve the objection.
+In addition, another option when handling objections in selling is to overcome the objection by trying to defuse or resolve it.

-It is challenging trying to change someone’s mind and in order to be effective at doing this, you will need a little time to plead your case.
-This results in when you try to overcome an objection during a cold call there can be a very low probability direction.
-Simply, there is not the time and attention from the prospect that you need to be effective at defusing the objection.
+Trying to change someone’s mind is challenging, and to be effective at doing this, you will need a little time to plead your case.
+This results in when you try to overcome an objection during a cold call, there can be a very low probability direction.
+Simply, there is not the time and attention from the prospect that you need to defuse the objection effectively.

 Trying to overcome becomes a good option for handling objections in selling when you’re in more formal meetings and discussions with prospects.
 An example of this is if you are giving a demonstration or presentation and an objection arises, you then have the time and attention that you need from the prospect to face the objection head-on and give a good attempt at resolving their concerns.